 Another project where COST pushed the envelope from a design and execution standpoint is the Kingdoms of Asia exhibit at Fresno Chaffee Zoo.
 On this project, the company impressively delivered on an aesthetic, architectural, cultural, religious, and historic level.

-“The attention to detail, especially in Kingdoms of Asia, was what made that job really cool,” Stanwyck tells us.
-“The attention to cultural and ecological accuracy was really something else.
-We wanted to recreate the essence of multiple Asian regions, from architecture to the natural landscaping, just making it truly an educational and surreal experience for anyone that goes there.”
+“The attention to detail, particularly in Kingdoms of Asia, made that project truly remarkable,” Stanwyck tells us.
+“The focus on cultural and ecological accuracy was exceptional.
+Our goal was to capture the essence of various Asian regions, from the architecture to natural landscaping, creating an educational and surreal experience for all visitors.”

 The project was inspired by Cambodia’s 12th century Angkor Wat temple and was informed by a cultural advisory committee representing Cambodian, Thai, and Hmong people.
 This is the degree to which COST is committed to executing a vision: the firm takes great pride in its ability to listen and communicate with all project stakeholders.